-- Under normal circumstances, place all members of the cluster within the same LAN or MAN. - If the cluster spans an IP WAN, follow the guidelines for clustering over an IP WAN as specified in the section on Clustering Over the IP WAN, page 5-33. - A Unified CM cluster may contain as many as 20 servers, of which a maximum of eight call processing subscribers (nodes running the Cisco CallManager Service) are allowed.
-The other server nodes within the cluster may be configured as a dedicated database publisher, dedicated TFTP subscriber, or media resource subscriber. - When deploying Unified CM on Cisco MCS 7815, MCS 7816, or equivalent servers, there is a maximum limit of two servers in a deployment: one acting as the publisher, TFTP, and backup call processing subscriber node, and the other acting as the primary call processing subscriber.
-A maximum of 500 phones is supported in this configuration with a Cisco MCS 7816 or equivalent server. - When deploying a two-server cluster with high-capacity servers, Cisco recommends that you do not exceed 1250 users in the cluster.
-Above 1250 users, a dedicated publisher and separate servers for primary and backup call processing subscribers is recommended. - Business Edition 3000 8.5(1) runs on the MCS 7816 server platform, while Business Edition 3000 8.6(1) and later versions run on either the MCS 7816 or the MCS 7890-C1 purpose-built appliance.
-In either case Business Edition 3000 provides a single instance of Unified CM (a combined publisher and single subscriber instance).
-A secondary subscriber instance is not configurable. - Business Edition 5000 runs on a single hardware platform (MCS 7828), and it provides a single instance of Unified CM (a combined publisher and single subscriber instance).
-A secondary subscriber instance is not configurable. - Business Edition 6000 runs on a UCS C200 or C220 Rack-Mount Server and provides a single instance of Unified CM (a combined publisher and single subscriber instance).
-An additional UCS C200 or C220 server may be deployed to provide subscriber redundancy either in an active/standby or load balancing fashion for Cisco Business Edition call processing as well as other co-resident applications.
-Cisco recommends deploying redundant servers with load balancing so that the load is distributed between the two UCS servers.
-Alternatively an MCS server can be used to provide Unified CM subscriber redundancy either in active/standby or load balancing fashion. - When deploying Unified CM on Cisco UCS B-Series or C-Series Servers, just as with a cluster of MCS servers, each Unified CM node instance can be a publisher node, call processing subscriber node, TFTP subscriber node, or media resource subscriber node.
-As with any Unified CM cluster, only a single publisher node per cluster is supported.

-- While the Cisco UCS B-Series Blade Servers and C-Series Rack-Mount Servers do support a local keyboard, video, and mouse (KVM) cable connection that provides a DB9 serial port, a Video Graphics Array (VGA) monitor port, and two Universal Serial Bus (USB) ports, the Unified CM VMware virtual application has no access to these USB and serial ports.
+- Under normal circumstances, place all members of the cluster within the same LAN or MAN. - If the cluster spans an IP WAN, follow the guidelines for clustering over an IP WAN as specified in the section on Clustering Over the IP WAN, page 10-30. - A Unified CM cluster may contain as many as 20 servers, of which a maximum of eight call processing subscribers (nodes running the Cisco CallManager Service) are allowed.
+The other server nodes within the cluster may be configured as a dedicated database publisher, dedicated TFTP subscriber, or media resource subscriber. - When deploying Unified CM on Cisco MCS 7816 or equivalent servers, there is a maximum limit of two servers in a deployment: one acting as the publisher, TFTP, and backup call processing subscriber node, and the other acting as the primary call processing subscriber.
+A maximum of 500 phones is supported in this configuration with a Cisco MCS 7816 or equivalent server. - When deploying a two-server cluster, Cisco recommends that you do not exceed 1250 users in the cluster.
+Above 1250 users, a dedicated publisher and separate servers for primary and backup call processing subscribers is recommended. - Business Edition 6000 runs on specific UCS C200 or C220 Rack-Mount Servers and provides a single instance of Unified CM (a combined publisher and single subscriber instance).
+Additional UCS C200 or C220 server(s) may be deployed to provide subscriber redundancy either in an active/standby or load balancing fashion for Unified CM as well as some other co-resident applications.
+However, the total number of users across this Unified CM cluster may not exceed 1,000, and the total number of configured devices across this Unified CM cluster may not exceed 1,200 with the medium-density server or 2,500 with the high-density server.
+Cisco recommends deploying redundant servers with load balancing so that the load is distributed among the Unified CM instances.
+Alternatively an MCS server can be used to provide Unified CM subscriber redundancy either in active/standby or load balancing fashion. - When deploying Unified CM as a virtualized application, just as with a cluster of MCS servers, each Unified CM node instance can be a publisher node, call processing subscriber node, TFTP subscriber node, or media resource subscriber node.
+As with any Unified CM cluster, only a single publisher node per cluster is supported. - While the Cisco UCS B-Series Blade Servers and C-Series Rack-Mount Servers do support a local keyboard, video, and mouse (KVM) cable connection that provides a DB9 serial port, a Video Graphics Array (VGA) monitor port, and two Universal Serial Bus (USB) ports, the Unified CM VMware virtual application has no access to these USB and serial ports.
 Therefore, there is no ability to attach USB devices such as audio cards (MOH-USB-AUDIO=), serial-to-USB connectors (USB-SERIAL-CA=), or flash drives to these servers.
-The following alternate options are available: - For MoH live audio source feed, consider using Cisco IOS-based gateway multicast MoH for live audio source connectivity or deploying one Unified CM subscriber node on an MCS server as part of the Unified CM cluster to allow connectivity of the USB MoH audio card (MOH-USB-AUDIO=). - For SMDI serial connections, deploy one Unified CM subscriber node on an MCS server as part of the Unified CM cluster for USB serial connectivity. - For saving system install logs, use virtual floppy softmedia.
+The following alternate options are available: - For MoH live audio source feed, consider using Cisco IOS-based gateway multicast MoH for live audio source connectivity or deploying one Unified CM subscriber node on an MCS server as part of the Unified CM cluster to allow connectivity of the USB MoH audio card (MOH-USB-AUDIO=). - For SMDI serial connections, deploy one Unified CM subscriber node on an MCS server as part of the Unified CM cluster for USB serial connectivity.

+- For saving system install logs, use virtual floppy softmedia.